veganmosfet/Solar_Cybersecurity_Requirements/README.md

 1. The pairing process (device + owner) shall involve high entropy credentials (**NOT** a simple serial number!).
 2. This pairing process shall only be possible in a local network (**NOT** remotely).
 > [!TIP]
 > To implement secure pairing, X.509 certificated may be used.
-A user-certificate may be created and transfered securely (local network) to the device, which will only accept this certificate after the pairing process.
+A user-certificate may be created and transferred securely (local network) to the device, which will only accept this certificate after the pairing process.
 End-to-end encryption between device and App may then be implemented using the user-certificate and the device-certificate.
 4. Factory reset shall remove / wipe out all user data, including the pairing specific credentials / cryptographic material.